gamemanual0/gm0/source/docs/useful-resources.rst

 `Engineering Portfolio Library <https://portfolios.hivemindrobotics.net>`_ --- A library of past award-winning Engineering Portfolios.
 Created by Polar from FTC 23396 and managed by the community.

+`Team 31000 Portfolio Coach <https://coach.team31000.org>`_ --- An **unofficial** AI-assisted tool that analyzes an engineering portfolio and provides rubric-based scoring and award-by-award feedback, including what to improve and portfolio-specific interview questions with suggested answers (organized by award).

 `REV Robotics FTC Documentation <https://docs.revrobotics.com/docs/duo>`_ --- Covers REV's hardware and software.
 The control system documentation includes an introductory FTC programming tutorial.

 `Spectrum's Recommended Reading <https://spectrum3847.org/recommendedreading>`_ --- A list of resources collated by FRC\ |reg| 3847, Spectrum.
 While these resources are aimed at FRC, many are directly relevant to FTC.